gabors-data-analysis/gabors-data-analysis.github.io/_pages/code-learn.md

 1. A set of very nice lessons at [Python for Everybody](https://www.py4e.com/){:target="_blank"}.
 1. NYU has a great group also offering a Python cours by [QuanEcon](https://quantecon.org/lectures/){:target="_blank"}.
 1. Great style guide with suggestions on coding by Sean Higgins.
 [Python guide](https://github.com/skhiggins/Python_guide){:target="_blank"}.
+1. Great intro book and material by Allen B. Downey to [Think Python](https://greenteapress.com/thinkpython/thinkpython.html) --How to Think Like a Computer Scientist

 # Learning a second language
 Some people have experience using one language but would now learn a second one.
 Some ideas we found useful: